AKApumkin/cockpit-persistent/README.md

 2. https://github.com/pauloamgomes/CockpitCMS-Moderation -> This adds draft mode to your collections, watch the video at the bottom of the repo for a full explanation. no need for any configuration.

+## Customize confiugrations
+inside the file config/config.yaml add additional langauges and connect S3 or remove if not using it.

 ## Start
 `docker-compose up -d`

 ## Run the installation for Cockpit
 http://localhost:8080/install

 ## Enjoy
 As a note the storage folder holds the object information that is also required during a migration.